 Each Intensive you take gives further momentum to the original impulse initiated by shaktipat.
-Though the splendid power of grace at the heart of the Shaktipat Intensive may be ancient, it is ever fresh and it is rejuvenating.
+Though the splendid power of grace at the heart of the Shaktipat Intensive may be ancient, it is ever-new and it is rejuvenating.
 This has been the experience of many participants with each of the Intensives they’ve taken—each holds the same power and yet each is unique.
 With each Shaktipat Intensive, sadhana is strengthened and one’s awareness of the divine Self expands.

 How can we prepare to participate in the Shaktipat Intensive?